 Under what circumstances and when did the disease appear?
 What is the recent history of the site?
 List recent lawn maintenance practices such as watering, fertilizing, and herbicide applications.
 Has there been any extreme changes in the weather such as a sudden hard frost?

 How did the disease develop?
-Did it appear over night?
+Did it appear overnight?
 Is it spreading?
 Or did it start in one spot and progress slowly?
 Abiotic injury does not spread and will often appear suddenly.
-The edges of the damage are usually well defined.
+The edges of the damage are usually well-defined.
 Damage caused by a fungus or insect will usually start in one area and spread throughout the yard.

-Get on your hands and knee and take a closer look.
+Get on your hands and knees and take a closer look.
 Look for signs of insect feeding, fungal mycelium, fruiting bodies, or lesions on the leaves.
 Leaf blades will show symptoms of disease or insect damage.
 The symptom is usually specific to the pest.

 Disease symptoms include small or large patches of off-color, circular grass in the lawn and spots (lesions) on the grass blades.
-Fungal mycelium are usually present in the early morning when the lawn is wet with dew.
+Fungal mycelium is usually present in the early morning when the lawn is wet with dew.

 3. Identify the disease.